-Chelsea Jackson: I came to yoga through hot yoga, in 2001, to manage my weight and other health concerns, including high cholesterol and joint pain.
+Chelsea Jackson: I came to yoga through hot yoga, in 2001, to manage health concerns, including high cholesterol and joint pain.
 Then in 2004, I was going through the loss of my best friend, who was murdered, and found Kashi, an urban, classical yoga ashram in Atlanta.
 Yoga became therapeutic when I started to learn from my teacher Swami Jaya Devi how to go deeper into my practice, beyond the physical.
 I later did my yoga teacher training at Kashi, in 2007.
 Now I teach Hatha Yoga and a lot of restorative Vinyasa Flow.

 YJ: Can you explain how the practice helped you therapeutically?

 CJ: I learned different breathing exercises, and different ways to confront trauma.
 Yoga and meditation helped me approach this awful thing that I wanted to push out of my mind in a way that embraced it and used it as a tool for transforming my perspective on life.

 YJ: You were teaching elementary school at the time.
 How did yoga seep into that part of your life?

 CJ: I was under a lot of stress in the classroom, so I introduced the breathing exercises there.
 It was a very restrictive environment in a Title 1 school, but I noticed the entire room began to shift.
 The children were a lot more compassionate toward each other and themselves.
 I eventually did another training, specifically for teaching kids, with Yoga Ed in New York.
 A year later, I decided to pursue a PhD at Emory University to study yoga integration, specifically with youth from marginalized communities.